kobekyoko/node-module/README.md

 ## node-module
 Basic server with expressjs & how to use node fs (file system module)

+Udemy: The Complete Webdevelopment in 2019 Zero to Mastery by @aneagoie

 ZTM Section 24 245-246

 ## FS (file system) module